sakura7621/aframe_vr_house/README.md

 ![Overview](/screenshots/beginning_scene.png)

 This is a basic web-based VR application that allows you to navigate through a decorated house and interact with some objects inside.
+In this project, we decorated a 2-floor house [6], furnish the house, and create some interactions and animations.
 The application was created by [A-FRAME framework](https://aframe.io/) [1].

 The following screenshots highlight some of the features/components of the house.